 To address the issue of authentication, AALL convened a national summit on Authentic Legal Information in the Digital Age in Chicago, Illinois on April 20-21, 2007.
 Approximately fifty delegates from the judiciary, the legal community, state governments, and interested organizations participated, along with AALL leaders.
-They discussed the findings of the Report and explored legal and technological solutions to ensure that state online legal resources are authenticated and trustworthy.
+They discussed the findings of the AALL State-by-State Report on Authentication of Online Legal Resources report and explored legal and technological solutions to ensure that state online legal resources are authenticated and trustworthy.

 - Session One: AALL’s State-By-State Report on Authentication of Online Legal Resources

 - Session Two: The Technological Solutions for Best Practices

 - Closing Remarks

 - “AALL Reaches the Tipping Point in National Leadership on Digital Authentication,” AALL Spectrum, July 2007, at 6.